rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 vmware-nwjr2-worker-v5vvn   Ready      worker   70d   v1.18.3+47c0e71
 ```

-This are running not as DaemonSet as we can expected, are running as static pods as we discussed before, managed by Kubelet:
+These are not running as a DaemonSet as we might expect — they are running as static pods as we discussed before, managed by Kubelet:

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra keepalived-vmware-nwjr2-master-0  -o yaml  | grep manager
  manager: kubelet
 ```

-These keepalive pods have their configuration based in the config files defined in the static-pods-resources in the node, as a hostPath:
+These keepalived pods have their configuration based on the config files defined in the static-pod-resources on the node, as a hostPath:

 ```bash
 [root@ocp-bastion ~]# kubectl get pod -n openshift-vsphere-infra keepalived-vmware-nwjr2-master-0  -o json | jq .spec.volumes[0]